PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Why money?"

 "Why money?
-WHY MONEY?
+WHY MONEY!
 Are you serious?"

-"Yeah, there's not going to be anything to buy."
+"Yes, there's not going to be anything to buy."

 "Are you kidding there's gonna be all kind of things to buy.
 Not the least of which is the woman I want to get back."